-There is a fun array of diseases easy to contract here: Malaria, Brucellosis, Tuberculosis, Meningitis, Hepatitis A and Rabies.
+There are a few diseases that can be found in Kyrgyzstan: malaria, brucellosis, tuberculosis, meningitis, hepatitis A and rabies.
 Malaria is endemic in the western and southern areas of the county.

 Some insect-borne illness to watch out for include tick-borne encephalitis and leishmaniasis, which comes from sand fly bites.
 Naturally, hiking or traveling in forests, especially from the spring to the autumn months, will up your risk of these conditions.

-You can minimize the risk of being an insect smorgasbord by using a DEET based repellent and covering up with long sleeved clothing.
+You can minimize the risk of being bitten by insects by applying a DEET based repellent and covering up with long sleeved clothing.

-Anthrax has also been found in the south of the country and is likely spread by animals who were never inoculated against it.
+Outbreaks of anthrax have been reported in the southwestern region of Kyrgyzstan, and is likely spread by animals who were never inoculated against it.

 If you are traveling to rural areas, purify your water unless locals advise you of which mountain streams or springs are safe to drink from.

 To minimize the risk of contracting traveler's diarrhea or food poisoning, eat only well cooked meat, fish and vegetables.
 The array of Kyrgyz delicacies can pose a challenge for vegetarians and vegans, so bring supplements and vitamins with you.